OXFORD’S CARBON COMMITMENT

 When designing our collections, lengthy consideration is given to the type of materials we employ, using only natural fibres where possible to minimise impact on the environment.
 Additionally, we work closely with our production partners to minimise waste, reduce chemicals in raw materials, and only use recyclable plastics and packaging to ensure our planet’s ecosystems are not endangered thereby minimising any negative impact on local communities.

-To achieve our sustainability goals and hold ourselves accountable to our customers and the environment we have committed to several broad initiatives: eliminating all virgin plastic from our supply chain, utilizing organic cotton production (GOTS), working with Australian Woolmark licenced spinners, weavers and producers, implementing largely recycled polyester/nylon fabrics throughout the casual outerwear ranges and, using only vegetable tanning processes for leather garment and footwear.
+To achieve our sustainability goals and hold ourselves accountable to our customers and the environment we have committed to several broad initiatives: eliminating all virgin plastic from our supply chain, utilising organic cotton production (GOTS), working with Australian Woolmark licenced spinners, weavers and producers, implementing largely recycled polyester/nylon fabrics throughout our casual outerwear ranges and, using only vegetable tanning processes for leather garments, footwear, leather bags, luggage and accessories.

 Large-scale change rarely happens quickly, however Oxford has made swift progress toward meeting these goals and will accomplish a complete the transformation by the end of 2022.